rivue/Gamified-Study-Tool/README.md

             - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff
         - include question prompt generation (e.g. make the answer choices very similar to what you think the user would think so the questions are a little more challenging, etc...)
         - add default background if you scroll to far (like in main page if you scroll too far down)
-        - eventually add footer back (note: requires light mode, discord link, everything in contact page, terms page, copyright(?), and possibly twitter link if we decide to do that)
         - change theme / color / name
         - ability to "star" / "favorite" a course
         - make footer smaller and look better